tleen/infodumper/README.md

 # infodumper
-Web service that dumps information about itself
+Web service that dumps information about itself.